johnmcclumpha/sketch-retain-text-color/README.md

-# Sketch: Retain Text Color
+# Sketch Plugin: Retain Text Color

 This plugin retains the original color of text layers when applying a Text Style.